-A coolant heater is used to keep the engine coolant warm when the engine is shut down.
+Coolant heaters keep the engine coolant warm when the engine is shut down.
 It heats and circulates the coolant within the engine.
 This reduces startup time and lessens engine wear caused by cold starts.
 It is electrically operated and thermostatically controlled.

-AWARNING The coolant heater must not be operated while the cooling system is empty or damage to the heater will occur.
+A CAUTION The coolant heater must not be operated while the cooling system is empty or damage to the heater will occur.